Devesh0/A-6-Grp/README.md

 Advanced features:
 - Map randomization.
 - SQL save/load game mode if there's time.
+- More advanced tiles + path-finding to deal with them.